the 2019 Republican "firehouse primary" in western Prince William attracted 50% more voters than predicted

 That state board refused to certify the Republican candidate for the 30th District of the House of Delegates.
 The incumbent, Delegate Nick Freitas, failed to submit two sets of required paperwork, and submitted just one.
 His name was left off the ballot.
 He then mounted the first successful write-in campaign for a General Assembly seat since 1989, educating 58% of the voters to look pass his Democratic opponent's name and add something close to "Nick Freitas" on the line below it reserved for write-in votes.

 When Del.
 Freitas sought the Republican nomination in 2020 for the Seventh Congressional District, he missed the registration deadline again.
 The State Board of Elections allowed him to be listed on the Republican primary ballot for that seat in 2020, in part because the COVID-19 pandemic had disrupted the election schedule.
-After a 2-1 vote to list his name, a member of the state board proposed creating a new sanction for missed deadlines, one with less severity than denying a candidate a place on the ballot.3
+After a 2-1 vote to list his name, a member of the state board proposed creating a new sanction for missed deadlines, one with less severity than denying a candidate a place on the ballot.

 Any political party that has earned 10% of the vote for a statewide office can avoid the signature collection process and use alternative selection processes.
 To date, only Republican and Democratic parties have been able to cross the 10% threshold.
 Candidates that the parties nominate must still meet state requirements to qualify for the office, such as living within Virginia for at least one year immediately preceding the election.
 The Virginia Department of Elections publishes a "candidate bulletin" defining specific requirements for different offices.

 There are different ways for a political party to choose their candidates, without the headache of collecting signatures.
 In the past, political bosses chose the candidates and voters had little role in the nomination process.
 Conventions with a stereotypical "smoke filled back room" are still an option, though likely to be at non-smoking venues now.
-In 2018, US Representative Thomas Garrett abandoned his campaign for re-election after the filing deadline, at a time when he was the official Republican nominee.

-The 37 members of the 5th Congressional District Republican Committee chose who would replace Rep. Garrett as the Republican nominee for the 5th District seat in the US House of Representatives.
+The 37 members of the 5th Congressional District Republican Committee then chose who would replace Rep. Garrett as the Republican nominee for the 5th District seat in the US House of Representatives.
 Six last-minute candidates, including one who had just been defeated for the Republican nomination in the adjacent Sixth District where she lived, sought support from members on the committee.

 The campaign process focused on just the 37 Republican voters in the district who served on the 5th Congressional District Republican Committee.
 They met in the auditorium of Nelson County High School, with observers in the seats, and on June 2 chose Denver Riggleman to be the new candidate.
 He went on to win election in the general election on November 6, 2018.